NikaAb/AGREEABLE/README.md

       ![alt text](https://github.com/NikaAb/BCR_GTG/blob/master/Database/GTM_output/I1_IMGT/I1_IMGT_repertoire.png "Title Text")

-      A) Circle representation of the clone abundance.Each  circle  symbolizes  a  clone,and the clone’s abundance is shown through its size.
+      A) Circle representation of the clone abundance.
+Each  circle  symbolizes  a  clone, and the clone’s abundance is represented by its size.

       B) Number of sequences in each clone, all clones are represented, vertical axe is in log scale.

-      C) Lorenz curve and Gini coefficient.
+      C) Lorenz curve and Gini index.
 A Lorenz curve shows the graphical represen-tation of clonal inequality.
-On the horizontal axe, it plots the cumulative fraction oftotal clones when ordered from the less to the most abundant; On the vertical axe,it show the cumulative fraction of sequences.
+On the horizontal axe, it plots the cumulative fraction of total clones when ordered from the less to the most abundant; On the vertical axe, it shows the cumulative fraction of sequences.

       D) Percentage of the 100 most abundant clones.